 Perspective

-The coastal disaster research laboratory performs research on ocean waves, storm surges, and tsunami disasters and on their prevention and reduction for human safety in coastal zones.
-Japan's coastline is roughly 36,000 kilometers, and the coastal areas are approximately 10 % of the total land area of Japan.
+The coastal disaster research laboratory researches ocean waves, storm surges, and tsunami disasters and their prevention and reduction for human safety in coastal zones.
+Japan's coastline is roughly 36,000 kilometers long, and the coastal areas are approximately 10 % of the total land area of Japan.
 Therefore, it is important to learn about, understand, and reduce coastal disasters in Japan.

 The following research projects are currently active in our laboratory.

-Projection of Future Typhoon/Hurricanes and Storm Surge Change
+Projection of Future Typhoons/Hurricanes and Storm Surge Change

-Global warming has an influence on extreme weather phenomena such as typhoons and hurricanes.
+Global warming influences extreme weather phenomena such as typhoons and hurricanes.
 The ocean surface momentum transferred from wind to ocean is proportional to the square of wind speed.
-Therefore, stronger tropical cyclones will cause unexpected high waves and storm surges, and this is expected to occur by the end of this century.
-Our research group predicts future changes in long-term characteristics of typhoons, storm waves, and storm surges under the climate change environment for future coastal environments.
+Therefore, stronger tropical cyclones will cause unexpectedly high waves and storm surges, which are expected to occur by the end of this century.
+Our research group predicts future changes in the long-term characteristics of typhoons, storm waves, and storm surges under the climate change environment for future coastal environments.

 Reference